Skip to content

 Problem: The ownership section in config.yaml uses default paths (src/backend/, src/frontend/) that do not match your project.

-Solution: Update the ownership section manually, or run /sniper-ingest which auto-detects your project structure and updates ownership paths.
+Solution: Update the ownership section manually, or run /sniper-flow --protocol ingest which auto-detects your project structure and updates ownership paths.

 Stories assigned to wrong teammate

-Problem: During a sprint, stories are assigned to a teammate whose ownership does not match the story's file touches.
+Problem: During an implement phase, stories are assigned to a teammate whose ownership does not match the story's file touches.

-Solution: The sprint command maps stories to teammates based on the "File Ownership" field in each story.
-If stories were created with incorrect ownership fields, edit the story files in docs/stories/ to correct the ownership, then re-run /sniper-sprint.
+Solution: The implement phase maps stories to teammates based on the "File Ownership" field in each story.
+If stories were created with incorrect ownership fields, edit the story files in docs/stories/ to correct the ownership, then re-run /sniper-flow.

 Review Gate Issues